lewdry/lewdry/README.md

 I’m a data optimist and technologist dedicated to open data and the public domain.

-I build 'small-tech', privacy-first web apps for fun, wellbeing and productivity.
+I build privacy-first web apps for fun, wellbeing and productivity.

 If I'm not woodworking or juggling children, I'm probably doing something with: